Tell Your Story

 Art: The USO Club in Danang, Vietnam in 1965.

 I was the Engineering Officer on the USS Holmes County, LST 836.
 My main experience with the USO was a USO Club in Danang, Vietnam, 1965 -1966.
 We enjoyed going to the USO Club there when we were able to.
-I’l never forget the sign at the door, “please leave you side arms at the door”.
-We were there at Christmas 1965 and you had Bob Hope give a show then, near Danang.
+I’ll never forget the sign at the door, “Please leave your side arms at the door”.
+We were there at Christmas 1965, and you had Bob Hope give a show then, near Danang.
 I couldn’t go because I had the “duty” on the ship, but many of our crew were able to go and they had a great time.
 On Christmas Day, we had a ship’s barbecue on the shore and were each allotted 2, yes 2 beers!
 While I never used them in person, I noticed many times the USO facilities in various airports I passed through.

 Patriotic Supporter